GENERAL REMARKS ON:

 On the left, Conqueror 1055; on the right, Defiant 1102.

-The scarcity of early Supremes is interesting.
+The relative scarcity of early Supremes is interesting.
 Perhaps circumstantial reports that early batches of power transistors were unreliable is correct.
 Alternatively, it could be that JMI ran them far too hot.
 The power boards of early amps are often amazingly scorched.

 6) Dates and Quantities